Three Types of Leaders

 In my experience, leaders often fall into one or more of the following buckets:

-Let’s explore further, focusing on the role each type serves in an organization.
+Let’s explore further, focusing on the role and purpose each type serves in an organization.

 Execution Leaders